knight-lang/knight-lang/specs.md

 If either the starting point or the length are negative numbers, this function is undefined.
 If the starting index is larger than or equal to the length of the string, the behaviour is undefined.
-If the ending index (ie `start+length`) is larger than the length of the string, the behaviour is undefined.
+If the ending index (i.e. `start+length`) is larger than the length of the string, the behaviour is undefined.
 To put it more concretely, unless the range `[start, start+length)` is entirely contained within the string, this function's return value is undefined.

 For example, `GET "abcde" 2 2` would get the substring `"cd"`, and `GET "abcd" 2 0` would get `""`.